 Thanks for checking out Puget Sound Community School!

-Like everyone else, this past eighteen months has required stretching our thesaurus pretty thin in order to find the many ways of saying all the big things: Roller-coaster (dramatic, ever-shifting, crazy), unprecedented (unparalleled, extraordinary, unusual), pivot (swivel, revolve, trunnel), flexible (pliable, supple, resilient)...
+Like everyone else, this past twenty-four months has required stretching our thesaurus pretty thin in order to find the many ways of saying all the big things: Roller-coaster (dramatic, ever-shifting, crazy), unprecedented (unparalleled, extraordinary, unusual), pivot (swivel, revolve, trunnel), flexible (pliable, supple, resilient)...

 ...and, well, we’ve said it all.
 There just aren’t any more words!